astrothesaurus/UAT/scripts/README.md

 This folder contains scripts that manipulate the RDF file exported from VocBench into other useful and/or interesting formats.

+Only run UAT_SKOS_master.py, it will call the other four scripts.
+However, you can comment out any of the four scripts you want from the bottom of the master script.

+Running the master script with no options commented out will produce:

-UAT_SKOS_to_flatfile_conversion.py will convert the RDF file from VocBench into a CSV flatfile, that lists each path to each child term in the thesaurus.
+1) A CSV flatfile that lists each path to each child term in the thesaurus.

-UAT_SKOS_to_json_conversion.py will convert the RDF file from VocBench into nested json.
-Currently used in the dendrogram browser of the UAT.
-Alex Holachek wrote the complicated bits of this script.
+2) A nested json file currently used in the dendrogram browser on astrothesaurus.org.
+Alex Holachek of SAO/NASA ADS wrote the complicated bits of this script.

-UAT_SKOS_to_html_files.py will convert the RDF file from VocBench into a series of html files used to support both the hierarchical and alphabetical browers of the UAT.
+3) A series of html files used to support both the hierarchical and alphabetical browers of the UAT.

+4) A javascript file used in the autocomplete widget.